 Already beefy with flavor, Grilled T-Bone steaks don’t need much attention before they hit those hot grill grates.
 Sprinkle steaks with a simple seasoning and serve with a Cowboy Butter dipping sauce, a rich garlic butter sauce for steak.
-A for a perfect easy grilled steak dinner.
+Grilling a t-bone steak is a perfect easy steak dinner.

 For me, grilled T-Bone steaks are the least intimidating cut of steak that one can grill.
 It’s a cut of steak that has moderate marbling to keep the meat moist and tender while cooking and it’s got a bone to add even more flavor.